4lex4/scantailor-advanced/README.md

 * ##### Full control over settings on output
- This feature enables to control white margins, normalizing illumination before binarization, normalizing illumination in color areas options, Savitzky-Golay and morphological smoothing on output in any mode (if that supports those features).
+ This feature enables to control white margins, normalizing illumination before binarization, normalizing illumination in color areas options, Savitzky-Golay and morphological smoothing on output in any mode (of course, those setting that can be applied in the current mode).

 * ##### Adaptive binarization
  Sauvola and Wolf binarization algorithms have been added.
 They can be applied when